johnsiilver/boutique/docs/README.md

 happen or view the final committed data.
 However, it comes with the limitation that you cannot alter the data.

+Use asynchronous Middleware when:
- * Trigger third-party code and you don't need to modify data
+* Triggering other code and your not required to modify data here
 * You want to trigger something to happen after the commit to the store occurs

 The key here is that no matter what, Asynchronous **Middleware** cannot alter the data.

 Let's create some **Middleware** that can be turned on or off at anytime and lets us record a diff of our Store on each commit.
+We can use this to debug our application by observing changes to the Store's data.

 ```go
 var pConfig = &pretty.Config{